Cache-to-Cache: Direct Semantic Communication Between Large Language Models

 \subsubsection{\name Training}

-\xhdr{Training data} (1) \emph{Performance experiment.} The Fuser was trained on the OpenHermes-2.5 Dataset with a maximum sequence length of 2,048 tokens.
+\xhdr{Training data} (1) \emph{Performance experiment.} The fuser was trained on the OpenHermes-2.5 Dataset with a maximum sequence length of 2,048 tokens.
 Training used 500,000 samples for one epoch with a macro batch size of 256, corresponding to 1,929 total training steps.

-(2) \emph{Scaling sequence lengths experiment.} The Fuser was trained on the LongBench-E benchmark with a maximum sequence length of 12,000 tokens.
-The data was randomly split into 3/4 for training and 1/4 for evaluation to ensure independence between training and evaluation.
+(2) \emph{Scaling sequence lengths experiment.} The fuser was trained on the LongBench-E benchmark with a maximum sequence length of 12,000 tokens.
+The data was randomly split into 3/4 for training and 1/4 for evaluation by data index, ensuring independence between training and evaluation.
 Training used 1,896 samples for one epoch with a macro batch size of 16, corresponding to 118 total training steps.

-(3) \emph{Scaling model sizes experiment.} The Fuser was trained on the auxiliary\_train split of the MMLU dataset with a maximum sequence length of 1,024 tokens.
+(3) \emph{Scaling model sizes and different model combinations experiment.} The fuser was trained on the auxiliary\_train split of the MMLU dataset with a maximum sequence length of 1,024 tokens.
 Training used 15,000 samples for one epoch with a macro batch size of 128, corresponding to 116 total training steps.

 \xhdr{Training scheme} All experiments were conducted with a fixed random seed of 42 to ensure reproducibility.
 Unless otherwise noted, the training configuration was as follows: optimization employed a learning rate of $1 \times 10^{-4}$ with a linear scheduler and a 10\% warmup ratio, a weight decay of 0.01, and a maximum gradient norm of 1.
 The temperature was linearly annealed from 1.0 to 0.001 across the total number of training steps.
 Layer alignment was configured with the last aligned scheme across all experiments.
-Tokenization alignment was applied only when the paired models employed different tokenizers, in which case the longest strategy was used.
+The tokenization alignment was applied only when the paired models employed different tokenizers, in which case the longest strategy was used.
 For data preparation, each dataset was partitioned into a training split (99\%) and a small held-out validation split (1\%).
 The validation split was not used for model updates but was monitored during training to report evaluation loss.